y-scope/log-archival-bench/assets/clp_presto/methodology.md

 ```
 > Caveat: ingestion data for this tool is still collected, although done in a unconstrained
 environment, and therefore does not serve as a valid comparision
-* assets/ingest.sh must still be called to correct metadata in sql

 ## Specifics